Bess History, Family Crest & Coats of Arms

 - Ardon Bess, Canadian Gemini Award nominated actor

-- Bess Chudoff, American Democrat politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1960
+- Bess Chudoff, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1960

 - Bess Wallace Truman (1885-1982), American First Lady, wife of President Truman